-It’s nice to know there’s a drywall product available that offers protection from high moisture and humidity and is just as easy to install as regular drywall.
+It’s nice to know there’s green board drywall available that offers protection from high moisture and humidity and is just as easy to install as regular drywall.

 What is Green Board Drywall?